PrincetonUniversity/HPC_R_Workshop/07_NVBLAS/README.md

 # Using R with NVBLAS

-## When to use NVBLAS
+### When to use NVBLAS

-This takes a bit more setup, and it is probably only worth it if you are doing heavy matrix or vector operations.
+This takes a bit more setup, and it is probably only worth it if you are doing heavy matrix operations.
 Then the GPU really, really shines.

 There are packages that use CUDA to handle matrices and vectors